Pzda/moi/README.md

 ## the pure
-the V is a pure if it has a unique name, needs an input or a dependencies, and specifies the contents as the output.
+the V is a pure if it has a unique name, needs an input or a dependencies, and specifies the contents as the output. its considered that primitive data types are pure if `needs` conforms the `contents` or vice versa.

 V (name, needs, contents)
 ```